freifunk-saar/ff-node-monitor/README.md

 This will take a while, downloading the Vagrant box and install a running system inside.
 You can adapt `bootstrap.sh` as you like to test around with different settings.
-In your real setup you have to change the root URL where you will be hosting ff-node-monitor.
+In your real setup you at least have to change the root URL where you will be hosting ff-node-monitor.

-You can then access the virtual server frontend under http://10.19.0.2:8833.
+You can then access the vagrant box at *http://localhost:8833`.
 If you want to login the server use

 ```
 vagrant ssh ff-service